lorirocks/music-city-marathons-webscraping/README.md

 # Music City Marathons Webscraping Project

 Nashville Rock-and-Roll Marathon was used in a prior lesson at when learning Excel.
+In this new project we used webscraping to obtain the data, and were given a brief time to work with the scrapted data in Python.

 To approach this, my goal was to try and recreate the same chart I had created in Excel.
 I was unable to accomplish this in the brief time alotted for EDA (3 hours), but learned a lot in the process!

 <b> What I Learned </b>
 - I was successful in:
-    - Importing csv files that I had scraped, using pandas to convert to datetime, then to timedelta
+    - Importing csv files that I had scraped using BeautifulSoup, using Pandas to convert to datetime, then to timedelta
     - Wrote thorough pseudo-code at beginning of second eda notebook
     - Dropped all rows of runners who didn't finish (with Time as 00:00:00)
     - Other basic EDA functions